How to Fix Things

 Frustration

-By this point, you’ll typically see the problem and know what needs replacing.
-However, there’s a comparatively smaller chance the source of the problem won’t arise in a blaze of clarity.
+By this point, you’ll typically see the issue and know what needs replacing.
+However, there’s a comparatively smaller chance the cause of the issue won’t arise in a blaze of clarity.

 The next step is to whittle away things it can’t be.
 Your purpose should be to make the likely chain of issues as small as reasonably possible: